9 Best Day Trips from Disney World

 Blue Springs State Park

-Blue Springs State Park is a seasonal park featuring wildlife (like manatees, wild hogs, and bald eagles) and a warm spring on the St. John River.
-It’s popular for swimming, kayaking, and family fun.
+Blue Springs State Park is a seasonal destination known for its diverse wildlife, including manatees, wild hogs, and bald eagles.
+It also has a warm spring located on the St. Johns River.
+The park is popular for activities such as swimming, kayaking, and family outings.

-The park has walking trails on the island which lead to a fascinating Native American shell mound.
-If kayaking isn’t your thing, you can also camp, fish, or go SCUBA diving.
+Visitors can explore walking trails on the island that lead to an intriguing Native American shell mound.
+If kayaking isn’t your preference, the park also offers opportunities for camping, fishing, and SCUBA diving.

 Address: 2100 W French Ave, Orange City, FL 32763